Addiction Medicine Program Director Welcome

 human life,” and how that applies to caring for individuals and families with substance

-use disorders.
-Reflecting our HCA mission and together with our partners,
+Reflecting our HCA mission and together with our partners, our

-diseases of addiction in a collaborative, innovative environment as we
+to address diseases of addiction in a collaborative, innovative environment.

 Nevada ranks 48th in the US for access to primary care physicians and 50th in the US for access to psychiatrists.
 Similarly, access to care for those with substance use disorders is quite